massimo-cassandro/js-file-uploader/README.md

 All the css and the js files really related to FileUploader are located in <code>demo/css</code> and <code>demo/js</code> folders.

-When needed, scss and js files are compiled or merged using [Codekit](https://codekitapp.com/).

 ### Demo pages structure